Redmond Middle School robotics students learn how to program robots.

 Intermediate Low - 3 credits

 Intermediate Mid - 4 credits

 The maximum number of credits that may be awarded for this option is four.
 If a student earns four credits in the same language through competency testing and meets all other graduation requirements, they are eligible to receive the Seal of Biliteracy upon graduation.
+Since 2015, over 650 Lake Washington School District students have received credit in over 50 languages.
+Over 400 of these students have also earned the Seal of Biliteracy.
 Watch a video from the OSPI World Language Credit webpage to learn about the Seal of Biliteracy.

 Additional questions about World Language Competency testing may be answered in our Frequently Asked Questions page.